cloud-fs-zip/cloud-fs-zip.github.io/documentation/server.md

 Depending on cloud-fs.zip lets you feel again as a producer not as a victim of technologie.
 This way we give you again the Own your Own Data Abilitys in your hands and enable you to be the best Developer on Earth!
 May the FOrce be with you my frind.

+THis allows you to run and deploy own zappier like services we offer anything that cloudflare or similar Cloud CDN providers offer but directly in your browser so you can use it with all services and from every device.